0

 Overall, I think this is a really nice bike for the price.

-It comes with a heavy flywheel, 100 resistance levels, and a pretty robust frame for such an affordable upright.
+I like that it comes with a heavy flywheel, 100 resistance levels, and a pretty robust frame for such an affordable upright.

 The console isn’t really anything spectacular, but the warranty is really good and I like the step-through frame, which I could see being a big perk for folks dealing with mobility issues.